matthewpalmer/dotfileshare/README.md

 Get a file
   GET /file/:id

 // Requires a percentage serialized string to be passed in as the value for 'file'.
-Use `jape` npm module or JSON.serialize().
+Use `jape` npm module or querystring.stringify.
 // E.G. `curl -u myusername:mypassword --data "file=value1" -k -X POST https://localhost:3000/file`
 Create a new file
   POST /file